SebastianBodean/Visual-Computing-Algorithms/README.md

 ## Installation

-To run these notebooks locally, I reccomend the following steps:
+To run these notebooks locally, I recommend the following steps:

 * Clone this repository: